zarf-dev/proposals/0026-enhanced-state-management/README.md

 DeployConfig *DeployConfig `json:"deployConfig,omitempty"`
 ```

-`encoding/json` sorts map keys alphabetically at every nesting level, so `json.Marshal` over either type is deterministic for the map-shaped fields they contain (`SetVariables`, `Values`, `ValuesOverridesMap`) without any extra canonicalization work.
-Input files and their layering are not persisted; `DeployConfig` contains the normalized maps and overrides produced after those inputs are parsed and merged.
+`encoding/json` sorts map keys alphabetically at every nesting level, so `json.Marshal` over either type is deterministic for the map-shaped fields they contain. `OptionalComponents` is the normalized, deduplicated, and sorted optional-component input supplied to the deploy process, rather than the full component set selected after applying package `only` filters such as local OS or cluster architecture.
+This keeps the persisted config directly reusable while the incoming package and current environment determine filter-based selection during each deployment.
+Input files and their layering are not persisted; `DeployConfig` contains the normalized explicit inputs produced after they are parsed and merged.
+Package and chart defaults are also not stored in `DeployConfig`; the package digest identifies that packaged content which (unless the source shifts) is re-retrievable through `Source`.

+Config digests use the standard `github.com/opencontainers/go-digest` representation (`sha256:<hex>`).
+They deliberately carry no separate Zarf format version.
+Digests are compared only within the same operation type: deploy config to deploy config or remove config to remove config.
+Equality is authoritative only when both digests were produced under compatible normalization and serialization rules; a mismatch means the config changed or the rules did.
+Changing those rules should be intentional and covered by deterministic test fixtures, but will not require compatibility code unless stable cross-version comparison becomes a concrete requirement in the future.

 Before changing anything, `packager.Deploy` resolves all config inputs, takes an independent snapshot of the resulting `DeployConfig`, and computes `DeployConfig.Digest()` from that snapshot.
-The new `PackageEvent` records that digest, along with `Source`, `Version`, `Flavor`, and `Digest`, when its `Outcome` starts as `InProgress`.
-Only when the entire deployment succeeds does Zarf assign that same snapshot to `DeployedPackage.DeployConfig`, in the state update that marks the event `Succeeded`.
+The new `PackageEvent` records that digest, along with `Source`, `Version`, `Flavor`, and `Digest`, when `InProgress` is appended.
+Only when the entire deployment succeeds does Zarf assign that same snapshot to `DeployedPackage.DeployConfig` while appending `Succeeded`.
 A failed or cancelled deployment retains the prior successful config.
 A remove attempt does not modify it; a successful remove deletes the package state as it does today.

 `packager.Remove` similarly computes `RemoveConfig.Digest()` before changing anything and records it on the remove event, but does not persist the full `RemoveConfig`.
 Library users can compare a candidate deploy digest with `DeployedPackage.DeployConfig.Digest()` or the retained event returned by `LastSuccessfulDeploy()`, and compare a candidate remove digest with the relevant retained remove event, without performing either operation.

-No duplicate top-level `ConfigDigest` is stored: while the successful deploy event is retained its digest is available through `LastSuccessfulDeploy()`, and it can always be recomputed from `DeployedPackage.DeployConfig`.
+For deploys, package digest + config digest is the complete resume identity: the package digest identifies the Zarf package and all content/defaults it contains, while the config digest identifies how that package was deployed.
+The package digest remains the exact OCI manifest digest rather than a Zarf-wrapped value, so it can be used directly as an OCI reference.
+A change to how Zarf constructs or orders the manifest can legitimately change that digest even when inputs appear semantically equivalent; pinned deterministic tests guard against doing so accidentally.

 **Known limitation:** values passed through YAML/JSON can round-trip as `float64`, so numerically-equal-but-differently-formatted values (e.g. `5` vs `5.0`) could theoretically produce different digests even though they represent the same configuration.
-This proposal accepts that limitation for v1 - see [Risks and Mitigations](#risks-and-mitigations).
+This proposal accepts that limitation initially - see [Risks and Mitigations](#risks-and-mitigations).

 ### Behavior Changes

 #### Reusing the successful deploy config

 `zarf package deploy` gains an opt-in `--reuse-config` flag, with a matching `ReuseConfig bool` SDK option.
-When selected, Zarf loads `DeployedPackage.DeployConfig` and uses an independent copy as the lowest-precedence config source for the new deployment.
-Config inputs explicitly supplied for the new operation are resolved over that baseline through the ordinary precedence and merge path.
+When selected, Zarf loads `DeployedPackage.DeployConfig` and uses an independent copy as the lowest-precedence explicit config source for the new deployment.
+Inputs supplied for the new operation are resolved over that baseline through the ordinary precedence and merge path: maps merge recursively, while lists and scalar values replace the stored value.
 With no new config inputs, the prior successful config is reused exactly.

-Only `DeployConfig` is reused.
+Only explicit `DeployConfig` is reused.
+Package and chart defaults are loaded from the incoming package, so this behaves like Helm's `--reset-then-reuse-values`, not exact `--reuse-values`: incoming defaults, then stored explicit config, then new explicit config.
 The package source and imperative options such as timeout, retries, confirmation, and pruning still come from the new operation.
-The merged config is processed and validated exactly like config supplied without `--reuse-config`; incompatibilities with a newer package version therefore follow the normal deploy behavior rather than a separate reuse path.
-Zarf computes the new event's `ConfigDigest` from this merged config and, if the deployment succeeds, replaces the stored snapshot with it.
+Zarf computes the new event's `ConfigDigest` from the merged config and, if the deployment succeeds, replaces the stored config with it.

-`--reuse-config` fails validation before any actions or cluster changes if the package is not already deployed or its state has no stored `DeployConfig`, including package state written before this proposal.
-It does not fall back to empty or default config, and Zarf does not print the stored config as part of loading or reusing it.
+`--reuse-config` fails validation before any actions or cluster changes if the package is not already deployed or its state has no stored `DeployConfig`.
+It does not fall back to empty config, and Zarf does not print the stored config as part of loading or reusing it.

 Zarf also needs to reconcile differences between package upgrades to avoid orphaned charts or components, matching Helm / `kubectl` conventions.